Schema Markup Example

 3. Get customers to spend more per transaction.

-Here's the brutal truth: most businesses obsess over lever one (acquiring new customers) while completely ignoring levers two and three, which cost a fraction of the price and deliver 3–5x the ROI.
+Here's the brutal truth.
+Most businesses obsess over lever one, acquiring new customers, while completely ignoring levers two and three, which cost a fraction of the price and deliver 3 to 5 times the ROI.

-Dan Martell, author of Buy Back Your Time, frames it this way — your job as a CEO is not to work in the marketing machine.
+Dan Martell, author of Buy Back Your Time, frames it this way.
+Your job as the owner is not to work in the marketing machine.
 It's to build the machine that markets for you.
 That means systemizing levers two and three before you spend another dollar on acquisition.

 Hormozi's Grand Slam Offer formula breaks down like this: